hartkopp/nvidia-t18x-can/README.md

           Support for the Bosch M_TTCAN driver.
 The Bosch MTTCAN CAN controller is having two independent CAN interfaces.
 These intefaces supports CAN-FD and TT-CAN.
 This driver will require SocketCAN support enabled in kernel.

+    config MTTCAN_IVC
+        tristate "Bosch M_TTCAN IVC Devices"
+        depends on ARCH_TEGRA_18x_SOC && CAN
+        select STAGING
+        help
+          Support for the Bosch M_TTCAN driver over IVC.
+The driver is implemented in sensor processor running RTOS.
+CAN services are made available to Linux though IVC.
+The Bosch MTTCAN CAN controller has two independent CAN interfaces.
+These intefaces supports CAN-FD and TT-CAN.
+This driver requires SocketCAN support enabled in kernel.

     config TEGRA_HV_SECCAN